How to create an image of a drive in UFS Explorer

-Read buffer size
+Read block size

 This parameter sets the size of the data block that will be read "in one go".

 The block size from 64 to 128 KB makes it possible to achieve maximum performance as it is large enough for efficient linear data reading but is not too large so that it should not "catch" defects.
-Besides, very large size may not be supported on some connections in ATA/SCSI modes.
+Besides, a very large size may not be supported on some connections in ATA/SCSI modes.